Bournemouth Airport: Route development

 In 2007, Ryanair began to rapidly increase the number of services from the airport, initially starting routes to Marseille, Alicante, and Milan which brought the total to eight.
 In 2008, Palmair introduced a new series of charter flights to Tunisia, Fuerteventura, Naples, Amalfi Coast, and Rhodes.
 Olympic Holidays also launched new charter flights to Corfu and Zakynthos in Greece and Larnaca in Cyprus.

 On 9 January 2008, Ryanair announced that they would base one of their Boeing 737-800s at Bournemouth from April 2008.
-During the first quarter, the airline announced routes to Málaga, Murcia, Palma de Mallorca, Wroclaw and the re-introduction of the Nantes route.
+During the first quarter, the airline announced routes to Málaga, Murcia, Palma de Mallorca, Wrocław and the re-introduction of the Nantes route.
 An additional flight each day was added to the Glasgow Prestwick route, with the addition of a twice-daily flight to Edinburgh.
 In May the same year, Bergamo and Beauvais routes were announced to commence in October plus a new weekly ski flight to Turin for the winter season.

 Increasing from 14 routes, after the discontinuation of the Nantes route, to 18 – Carcassonne, Faro, Limoges, and Reus were added to the route network in February 2009.

 In December 2009, bmibaby announced a new summer route to Jersey.
 It was the first time the airline had operated out of the airport; they provided three services a week, using a Boeing 737-500.

 Again in December, Ryanair added four new routes to the network, bringing the total to 17.
 Another Boeing 737-800 was based at the airport and the airline projected to fly 650,000 passengers per annum at Bournemouth, however the actual figure was lower.

 Following the closure of European Aviation Air Charter, Palmair chartered various aircraft types from Jet2, Viking, Blue Line, Tor Air and Astraeus, before unveiling their new Astraeus-leased Boeing 737-500 (G-PJPJ) on 13 May 2009.
 The original agreement was for the aircraft to be leased until April 2012, but the airline ceased operations in October 2010.